italomandara/CXPatcher/README.md

 (click in the drop area)
 - enjoy your DX12 games!

-## Restoring a patched app to the original app
+## Restoring a patched app to the original app (unsupported in new versions)

 Maybe you changed your mind and prefer to use your original CrossOver app.
 You can restore by going to the `file -> restore menu`